denialromeo/danielmoore.us/about.md

     <p>"If you asked me any year what was the most important thing that happened that year, I probably &nbsp;would have no answer, but over five years' time the whole field changes." &ndash; <a href="https://web.cs.dal.ca/~eem/fea-knuth.pdf">Donald Knuth</a></p>
     <p>I did quite well for myself during the COVID-19 tech boom, enough so that I can indefinitely live off passive income (frugally in the San Francisco Bay Area and lavishly outside the West).</p>
     <p>Long-term, I can't see myself growing old in the U.S. I intend to base myself in Hyderabad, India, while maintaining pied-à-terres in some other cheaper locales (Nairobi?
 Mexico City?
 Manila?).</p>
-    <p>I have little interest in catering to Western consumers, whom I consider lazy and bigoted.
-I'm happy to not make any money from my art so long as my recipients appreciate and understand it.</p>
     <p>"The leaders may infect themselves with the hypnotism which they have induced in their followers. &nbsp;In that event, the docility of the rank and file will have been purchased at the disastrous price of a &nbsp;loss of intitiative in the officers." &ndash; <a href="https://discoversocialsciences.files.wordpress.com/2017/08/toynbee-study-of-history.pdf">Arnold Toynbee</a></p>
     <p>"Broken-down civilizations have not met their death from an assassin’s hand; in almost every &nbsp;instance, we have been led to return a verdict of suicide." &ndash; <a href="https://discoversocialsciences.files.wordpress.com/2017/08/toynbee-study-of-history.pdf">Arnold Toynbee</a></p>
 * [*Designing Data-Intensive Applications*](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063) by [Martin Kleppmann](https://martin.kleppmann.com/2020/09/29/is-book-writing-worth-it.html) (How to serve billions of users.)